cloudforet-io/launchpad/README.md

 ./launchpad.sh install
 ```
 ## Install minimal set
-Also, SpaceONE can be installed as a minimum set.<br>
+Also, SpaceONE can be installed as a minimal set.<br>
 It only provides SpaceONE applications and alb ingress, other components are deployed as pods.

 minimal set creates the following resources.